Broad-Leaved Nepali Sausage Vine

 Holboellia latifolia, Broad-Leaved Nepali Sausage Vine

-A vigorous evergreen climber with well-scented flowers starting in May, it is well suited for covering large walls where it won't need to be trimmed back so often.
+A vigorous evergreen climber with clusters of small, well-scented flowers starting in May, well suited for covering large walls where it won't need to be trimmed back so often.

 The decorative purple fruit are edible in the sense of "safe to eat" rather than "nice to eat", with a somewhat bitter aubergine flavour.
 Most people compare them to big purple testicles, which is good for conversation.

-Sausage Vines go side by side with Trachelospermums like Bonny and Clyde: the lush foliage is similar and between the two you get close to six months of delicious floral aromas.
+Sausage Vines pair up nicely with Trachelospermums: the lush foliage is similar and between the two you get close to six months of delicious floral aromas.

 Features